Ethically Sourced Crystals Tracked and Traced

 The following image comes from an Instagram post of a business that states its materials have been ethically sourced.
 Most cobaltoan calcite is mined in Congo.
 She doesn't state where her pieces are from.

-cobaltoan calcite mineral with text relating to crystal healing to the right of the photoThe lapis lazuli products being sold by the company which refers to itself as an "International Ethical Crystal Retailer", have been produced from material mined in Afghanistan.
+The lapis lazuli products being sold by the company that refers to itself as an "International Ethical Crystal Retailer" are made from material mined in Afghanistan.

 From personal experience of doing business in Asia, I know suppliers are not always honest about where materials come from and how they've been processed.
-Many will tell you whatever you want to hear to secure a sale.
+Many will tell you whatever you want to hear in order to secure a sale.

 ""After spending considerable time reading about their ethical business practices and exploring their collection, I decided to ask where their lapis lazuli was from.

 Lapis has long been one of my favourite stones, and I have several beautiful pieces in my personal collection.
-It's also a stone that I've written about extensively for many years.
+It's also a stone I've written about extensively for many years.

 ""ethically mined text""

-I'm not a geologist, but am three years into a geology degree.
+I'm not a geologist, but I am three years into a geology degree.
 Due to the nature of my business, I often speak with geologists and rock and mineral experts around the world and have done so for more than twenty years.

 The following day, I received this reply;